Status and progress of the HFLAV-Tau group activities: Studies on from data

+A PHD thesis published in 2011~\cite{Adametz:2011vla} reports measurements of 4 \mtau branching fractions with a kaon in the finel state, performed in a not-yet-released \babar analysis:

 The 3 measurements with neutral pions in the final state correspond to 3 out of the 5 largest contributions to the uncertainty on \Vus from the $\tau$ branching fractions.
-If we add all these results to the HFLAV Spring 2017 inputs and we perform the global $\tau$ branching fraction fit, we obtain $\Vus = 0.2192 \pm 0.019$, close the the Spring 2017 value.
+If we add to the HFLAV Spring 2017 inputs the above 4 results and the additional measurements from the same reference on $\BR(\tau\to \pi 3\pi^0 \nu)$ and $\BR(\tau\to \pi 4\pi^0 \nu)$, we perform the global $\tau$ branching fraction fit and we use the fit results, we obtain $\Vus = 0.2192 \pm 0.019$, close to the HFLAV Spring 2017 value.

-It has been observed~\cite{Pich:2013lsa} that measured $\tau$ branching fractions tend to be lower than their expected values from the precise kaon branching fractions measurements, according to the SM~\cite{Antonelli:2013usa}:

-If we add these indirect measurements to the set of experimental inputs of the HFLAV Spring 2017 global fit, we obtain $\Vus = 0.2195 \pm 0.021$, again close the the Spring 2017 value.

 The main contributions to the HFLAV-Tau \Vus determination uncertainty come from the $\tau$ branching fractions to strange final states and from the theory.
 After we add to the HFLAV-Tau $\tau$ measurements both the above mentioned in-progress \babar results and the indirect measurements from the kaon branching fractions, the following list shows the resulting individual contributions to the \Vus uncertainty.